Contracting in NZ

-Contracting is a significant part of the technology market..
+Contracting is a significant part of the technology market.

 Thinking of branching out on your own but not sure where to start?
-Between opportunities and not ready to commit to a full-time position?
+Between employment opportunities and not ready to commit to a full-time position?
 Enjoy working on a project basis?
 Wanting more flexibility?

-with a specific outcome/project they have in mind to be delivered, as post this, they won't require a permanent staff member.
-They utilise our services because of our in-depth access to talent in the market, and our ability to turn around highly qualified capability.
+Independent contractors are significant players in the job market - in particular, the technology industry.
+Our clients will come to us with a specific outcome or a one-off project they have in mind to be delivered, as post this, they won't require a permanent employee.
+They utilise our services because of our in-depth access to talent in the market and our ability to turn around highly qualified capability.

-Why Go Contracting?
+Why Start Contracting?

 Potentially Irregular Income: There is the risk that the gap between contracts could be weeks.
 You will need to budget for this.

-You must register for GST if your annual turnover for the previous 12 month period has exceeded $60,000, if you expect that your turnover will exceed $60,000 within the next 12 month period, or if you charge GST in your prices.
+You must register for GST if your annual turnover for the previous 12-month period has exceeded $60,000, if you expect your turnover will exceed $60,000 within the next 12 month period, or if you charge GST in your prices.
 If you’re not already registered for GST as a sole trader, you can do this through the IRD website – it only takes a couple of minutes.